 Knitting for me is a relaxing and busy activity that I don’t have to put much thought into.
 It’s something I can do while watching tv, because unless I am reading—sometimes not even then, I cannot sit still.

 I’ve always loved dancing and wished that I could take formal lessons.
 I was leaning toward ballet at first but then I found BTS and switched to hip-hop.
-I learned the choreography to Blood, Sweat and Tears first, Go-Go, Hobi’s rap part in Save Me and a few others.
+I learned the choreography to Blood, Sweat and Tears first, Go-Go, Hobi’s rap part in Save Me, and others.

 After that, I decided to bite the bullet and enrol in classes near my house.
 It was a great exercise, I met people of various ages and performed Kesha’s Praying in the summer showcase.

 I have a love-hate relationship with the gym.
-As far as hobbies go, I love the way it makes me feel but hate the “going to the gym” part but have realized that I am not an at-home workout person.
+As far as hobbies go, I love the way it makes me feel but hate the “going to the gym” part, but I have realized that I am not an at-home workout person.

 I enjoy weight training but detest cardio and most workout classes.
-I like watching my body change and get stronger but in order to keep the momentum going, I have to go to the gym on a daily basis.
-I was doing os well until COVID T_T
+I like watching my body change and get stronger, but to keep the momentum going, I have to go to the gym daily.
+I was doing so well until COVID T_T.